Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

 - ###  Software Engineering
+	- [Jeremy Seibert website](https://www.jeremyseibert.com) Check out my personal website for more information about myself, such as my resume, background and more about my projects.
+I built the site using React, Framer-Motion, and Materialize-CSS!

 	- Loop: (In-Progress) Loop is a platform for local storytellers to engage with their communities through quick stories.
 We are building the back-end infrastructure on top of GCP and Firebase, and front-end is being built using the React.
 This site is currently not live, but our launch date is targeted for December 2020.

 	- [Sorting Algorithm Visualizer](https://www.jeremyseibert.com/projects/sorting-visualizer) This is a simple a sorting algorithm visualizer.
 Currently it has the quick sort and bubble sort algorithms implemented.
 Selection sort, insertion sort, heap sort, and merge sort algorithms are in the build pipeline.